G7DAO/w3sc/README.md

 **ISO/SAE 21434:** Standard covers the aspects of automotive cybersecurity.
 This standard includes the list of requirements related to cyber security risk management.
 It also covers a cybersecurity process framework that help OEM to come on common platform and communicate risks related to security.

-**ISO/IEC 20243-1:** This Information technoloy standard refers Open Trusted Technology ProviderTM Standard (O-TTPS).
+**ISO/IEC 20243-1:** This Information technology standard refers Open Trusted Technology ProviderTM Standard (O-TTPS).
 This particular standard helps in mitigating maliciously tainted and counterfeit products.